 Remember these Sleep Travel Tips for Babies Once You’ve Arrived…

-Don’t rely on swings or strollers for safe sleep.
+No swings or strollers for infant safe sleep.

-- While it’s tempting to let a sleeping baby spend the night in a carseat or stroller, the only safe place for babies to sleep for extended periods is alone and flat on their backs.
+- The only safe place for babies to sleep for extended periods is alone, on a firm flat mattress and flat on their backs.

 Slow it down.